Criticality in Dynamic Arrest: Correspondence between Glasses and Traffic

 Further evidence of critical behavior comes from measurement of the correlation \textit{time} scale.
-To estimate the typical time scale, we make use of a quantity similar to $\chi_4$, where we interchange time and car index in the definition of $c(i;t)$ and in the sum appearing in (\ref{eq:chi4}), to obtain $\vartheta_4(i)$.
+To estimate the typical persistence time scale, we make use of a quantity similar to $\chi_4$, where we interchange time and car index in the definition of $c(i;t)$ and in the sum appearing in (\ref{eq:chi4}), to obtain $\vartheta_4(i)$.
 The temporal susceptibility $\vartheta_4$ indicates the correlation time scale of the system, and measures the typical residence time of a car in a jam.
 We plot this correlation time as a function of reduced density in Fig.~\ref{fig:timescale}.
 A strong increase of the maximum of $\vartheta_4$ suggests that in addition to the divergence of the correlation length, there is also a divergence of the correlation \textit{time} scale.
 This is confirmed by plotting the maximum values of $\vartheta_4$ as a function of $(1-\pp)$ in the inset.
 Similar to the spatial correlations, the correlation time scale diverges as a power law $\vartheta_{4,{\rm max}}=(1-\pp)^{-\mu}$ as $\pp \rightarrow 1$, confirming that the system behaves critically along the time dimension.
 We determine the exponent to be $\mu \sim 1.5$.
-For real traffic, such diverging correlation time can have fatal consequences, as it indicates diverging persistence times of traffic jams.
-There are historical examples of traffic jams lasting several days (see, for instance, Ref.~\cite{fataljams}), under particular weather conditions.
+For real traffic, such diverging correlation time can have unpleasant consequences, as it indicates diverging persistence times of traffic jams.

-We thus find a dynamical critical point with diverging length and time scales.
-We note that the condition of densities large enough to cause jams, but not large enough to jam the whole road over its entire length, is analogous to the coexistence of two phases.
-Indeed, in the limit $\pp \to 1$, jams coalesce in time to form a single jammed phase coexisting with a single free flowing phase.
-Taking into account the divergence of the quantites $\chi_4$ and $\vartheta_4$ on entry of the coexistence regime, the situation appears similar to a thermodynamical critical point terminating a two-phase regime.
+We thus find a dynamical critical point characterized by diverging length and time scales.
+This critical point separates free flowing traffic from coexisting free flowing traffic and jams.
+This situation appears similar to equilibrium phase transitions, where the coexistence of phases is terminated by a critical point.
+To explore this analogy, we monitor the length of jams as a function of time, and find that indeed in the limit $\pp \to 1$, jams always coalesce in time to form a single jammed phase, coexisting with a single free flowing phase, analogous to the coarsening of equilibrium phases.